Skip to content

 3. Familiarise yourself with the management of acute behavioural disturbance

-Acute behavioural disturbance can be a very challenging situation to manage.
-RCEM, the Royal College of Emergency Medicine in the UK, has a short guideline explaining the pros and cons of the different drugs of chemical restraint.
-Although not specifically tailored to paediatric presentations, the explanation of the drug side effects is a useful guide to frame your management.
-From a paediatric perspective, NICE (The National Institute of Health and Care Excellence, UK) have a pathway specific for children.
 If behavioural techniques don’t work and you need to move onto a pharmacological approach, NICE only advocates the use of IM lorazepam.
 The Royal Children’s Hospital in Melbourne’s ‘Acute Behavioural Disturbance: Acute Management’ CPG has an escalation ladder from behavioural management, to oral, then IM / IV medications, clearly stating antipsychotics should only be given to children who have previously taken antipsychotics or who have a normal ECG.
-Read it in conjunction with the RCEM guideline to understand the risks of each drug.
+Please read it in conjunction with the RCEM guideline to understand the risks of each drug.

 4. Think about the approaches to managing fever

 We love a bit of paracetamol or ibuprofen to bring down a fever.
 But do you know how they work?
 Although paracetamol’s been used for over 100 years, we’re still not entirely sure how it works.
 Its antipyretic actions are thought to be due to inhibition of prostaglandin synthesis, resulting in a reset of the temperature centre in the hypothalamus.
-Nonsteroidals, such as ibuprofen, also inhibit prostaglandin production, although via a different cyclooxygenase (COX) pathway (all sounding vaguely familiar?).
+Non-steroidals, such as ibuprofen, also inhibit prostaglandin production, although via a different cyclooxygenase (COX) pathway (all sounding vaguely familiar?).

 However, fever caused by toxins is not caused by prostaglandin or COX inhibition and needs a different approach to resolve.

 Start with non-pharmacological measures.
 Fans, ice packs in the groins and axillae, ice baths and internal techniques such as gastric and bladder cold fluid lavage, or, more invasively, Intravascular Heat Exchange Catheters (the ICY Catheter).
 The ICY catheter is placed in the inferior vena cava via the femoral vein, acting as an extracorporeal cooling device.
-Cold saline circulates through the catheter, which is closed so does not infuse saline into the bloodstream, instead returning the now-warmed saline back out of the body.
-The patient’s core temperature is measured via a thermometer in the bladder and an automated feedback loop between the thermometer and the ICY Catheter ensures the patient’s temperature is brought down to a target range, which can be adjusted by the treating clinician.
-Add benzodiazepines to prevent shivering and for sedation to help the child or young person tolerate these techniques.
+Cold saline circulates through the catheter, which is closed, so it does not infuse saline into the bloodstream, instead returning the now-warmed saline out of the body.

-And reach for the antipyretic drugs.
-Dantrolene is frequently used in the management of anaesthetic-induced malignant hyperthermia and neuroleptic malignant syndrome.
-It works as a postsynaptic muscle relaxant, inhibiting calcium ion release and therefore decreasing the amount of excitation-contraction coupling from muscle cells.
-It’s usually found in theatre, to keep it ready to hand for the treatment of malignant hyperthermia.
-But, theatre is often far from the ED, and unless you know it’s there, it can take a while to hunt it down in the hospital – don’t let this delay you using it emergently in ED.
-Although the use of Dantrolene in DNP toxicity is currently under debate with only a few case reports citing its efficacy in DNP toxicity, its use is still recommended to bring down temperatures above 39-40 °C by Toxbase (the UK National Poisons Information Service) because of the high lethality of DNP.
+It’s usually found in theatres to keep it ready to be handed to the patient for the treatment of malignant hyperthermia.
+But, theatre is often far from the ED, and unless you know it’s there, it can take a while to hunt it down in the hospital – don’t let this delay you from using it emergently in the ED.

 Other options include Cyproheptadine, a first-generation antihistamine with additional anticholinergic properties and antagonist to serotonin, used in the treatment of serotonergic-driven hyperpyrexia (Serotonin Syndrome).
 To date, there are no case reports of cyproheptadine being used in DNP toxicity.